LAStools/LAStools/bin/txt2las_README.md

 A column description can be created by las2txt command.
 See "parse" section below for valid parse tokens.

+It is important to set the required scale using '-set_scale'.
+If your input lines has a resolution of e.g. x y z '0.01 0.01 0.01' you should use '-set_scale 0.01 0.01 0.01' to get
+the correct resolution within your LAS/LAZ file.

 ## Examples

-    txt2las64 -i lidar.txt.gz -o lidar.las -parse ssxyz
+    txt2las64 -i lidar.txt.gz -o lidar.las -parse ssxyz -set_scale 0.1 0.1 0.1

-converts a gzipped ASCII file and uses the 3rd, 4th, and 5th entry of each line as the x, y, and z coordinate of each point
+converts a gzipped ASCII file and uses the 3rd, 4th, and 5th entry of each line as the x, y, and z coordinate of each point in a resolution of 0.1

-    txt2las64 -i lidar.zip -o lidar.laz -parse ssxyz -utm 14T
+    txt2las64 -i lidar.zip -o lidar.laz -parse ssxyz -utm 14T -set_scale 0.1 0.1 0.1

 same as above for a zipped ASCII file but produces compressed LAZ and adds projection info for utm zone with wgs84

     txt2las64 -i lidar.txt -o lidar.laz -parse xyzai -scale_scan_angle 57.3 -scale_intensity 65535